John Leguizamo: 2017–present

 Leguizamo is the host of the PBS series, American Historia: The Untold History of Latinos, which premiered September 27, 2024.
 Leguizamo played Nelson Castro in the play The Other Americans, which ran from September 11, 2025, to October 19, 2025, at The Public Theater.

 Personal life

 Leguizamo married actress Yelba Osorio in 1994 and divorced in 1996 after two years of marriage.

 He married Justine Maurer, a costumer on Carlito's Way, on June 28, 2003.
-Leguizamo is Catholic, and Maurer is Jewish.
+Leguizamo was Catholic, and Maurer is Jewish.
 They have two children, daughter Allegra Sky Leguizamo (born 1999) and son Ryder Lee "Lucas" Leguizamo (born 2000).
 They live in Manhattan.
+In 2026, he identified himself as an "ex-Catholic".

-Leguizamo credits production for Romeo and Juliet for getting into fitness including weight lifting.
+Leguizamo credits production for Romeo + Juliet for getting into fitness, including weight lifting.
 He is an avid tennis player who also does dance sessions.
+He also delves into free writing.

 In 2008, Leguizamo received the Rita Moreno HOLA Award for Excellence from the Hispanic Organization of Latin Actors (HOLA).
 In 2011, he received the Made in NY Award from New York City.
 In 2018, Leguizamo received an Honorary Degree from Marymount Manhattan College.
 Leguizamo gave the commencement speech to the Class of 2022 at Vassar College.